apognu/knox/README.md

 ## Check if you've been pwned

-Vault integrates Troy Hunt's [Have I Been Pwned](https://haveibeenpwned.com/) to check whether some of your passwords appear in a knowned data breach.
+Vault integrates Troy Hunt's [Have I Been Pwned](https://haveibeenpwned.com/) to check whether some of your passwords appear in a known data breach.
 For now, you can manually check every confidential attribute is a specific entry:

 ```
 $ vault pwned my/super/password